timescale/docs/timescaledb/integrations/ingesting-data.md

 </highlight>

 The PostgreSQL plugin extends the ease of use users get from leveraging Telegraf by handling schema generation and modification.
-This means that as metrics are collected by Telegraf, the plugin creates a table if it doesn’t exist and alters the table if a schema has changed.
+This means that as metrics are collected by Telegraf, the plugin creates a table if it doesn't exist and alters the table if a schema has changed.
 By default, the plugin leverages a [wide model][wide-model], which is typically the schema model that TimescaleDB users tend to choose when storing metrics.
 However, you can specify that you want to store metrics in a narrow model with a separate metadata table and foreign keys.
 You can also choose to use JSONB.